COPYWRITING IN ACTION COURSE INSIGHT # 09

 Between the years of 0 and 23 (leaders), I never thought about my future (main clause).

-Punctuation-wise, commas, semi-colons and full stops are ways to signal that the leader is finished and we’re approaching the main clause.
-Or, as in the opening example, the main clause message is about to “pay-off”.
+Punctuation-wise, commas, semi-colons and full stops signpost the leader as finished and we’re approaching the main clause.

-A variation on the combo suspensive sentence technique is to create a cascade of suspensive sentences.
-Each one builds on the previous, creating an atmosphere of suspense while at the same time, working to refine, sharpen or add to the initial information.
+A variation on this is the cascade of suspensive sentences.
+Each one builds on the previous, creating an atmosphere of suspense while, at the same time, working to refine, sharpen or add to the initial information.
 Here’s an example:

 There is a sure way to engage your reader to the final full stop.
 You don’t have to punch like Ernest Hemingway or caress like Virginia Woolf.
 You don’t need to entertain them with De Botton affability or intrigue them with Kundera-like detachment.
 Not even your propositions have to be so profound as Hermann Hesse or mundane as Bertolt Brecht.
 You just have to delay the “pay-off” with a series of cascading sentences (italicized here) that sustain the reader’s interest.

-Now how you sustain interest is a matter of the quality of the information you use in your delaying sentences.
-My rule of thumb is to write sentences that deepen understanding and reward the reader for taking the time to read your copy.
+How well you sustain interest depends on the quality of information you use in your delaying sentences.
+My rule of thumb is to write sentences that deepen understanding and reward the reader.

 It’s very interesting to know that whether it’s a conscious or an unconscious act, we are programmed to almost immediately look for a main clause.
 And until we find it, our attention level is especially high.
-What’s more, the delay strategy tends to slow down the reader’s attention.
+Meanwhile, the delay strategy tends to slow down the reader’s browsing speed.
 These are two very valuable insights that I recently learnt myself as I was researching for this post.
 The significance of this human behaviour for us copywriters is nothing less than major.
 We, who have to work harder to connect with a predominantly reluctant or impatient target audience, will appreciate the suspensive sentence beyond its syntactical effect.
-Higher interest and slower reading are two of the most sought after states of mind for any writer to engage with, and you’ve got it in one with this most exceptional of writerly techniques.
-But it does require a fair bit of skillful craftsmanship in your choice and arrangement of words.
+Higher interest and slower reading are two of the most sought after states of mind for any writer to engage with, and you’ve got it in one with suspensive sentences.
+But it does require skillful craftsmanship in the choice and arrangement of words.
 But now that you are aware of this, practice will make perfect.
 Here are some key principles to guide you to that perfection: